This lemon poke cake is made with a moist and tender lemon cake, lemon condensed milk filling, and lemon mascarpone whipped cream.

 - Natural- this cake does not use any artificial lemon flavoring like lemon pudding mix, or food coloring.
 It is all-natural and made with real lemons.

-- Flavor- the flavor of this cake is full of lemon!
+- Flavor- the flavor of this cake is full of lemon from the lemon cake, to the lemon filling and lemon and mascarpone cream topping!
 It is light and bright and is truly sunshine in a dessert.

 - Ease- this cake comes together in one bowl and is made with super simple ingredients.
 It is easy to prep and can be made by anyone as long as you follow the instructions correctly.

-- Texture- the texture of this cake is tender, moist, fluffy, and super soft.
+- Texture- the texture of this cake is tender, moist, fluffy, and super soft and will melt in your mouth.

 - Frosting- this cake is topped with a light and fluffy lemon whipped mascarpone cream frosting.